Mejlgade: History

 Mejlgade is first mentioned in the 1400s as "Medelgade" from the word ”mæthal”, meaning "middel" (English: Middle).
 In the 1700s it is catalogued as "Middelgade" and by the late 1800s it is known as the present Mejlgade.

 Mejlgade stems from the earliest history of the city in the early Viking Age.
-It was established within the initial ramparts of the viking settlement and later the city walls around the medieval town.
+It was established within the initial ramparts of the Viking settlement and later the city walls around the medieval town.
 In the early to mid-1800s it was the primary arterial and busiest trade street in the town and between 1828 and 1851 the north end of the street had one of 7 city gates where access taxes were collected on produce entering the town.
 Many merchants houses were built in Mejlgade, close to the city gate, typically with multiple wings and a courtyard for stables and storage.

 In 1851 the access taxes were abolished and the city walls and gates torn down.
 Houses on the east side of the street initially had backyards leading to the waters edge on the coast until 1871 when Kystvejen was established, separating the houses from the coast.
 The street was cobbled through the 1800s but in 1900 it was paved with asphalt as the first street in the city.

 Structures

 The Mejlborg building at the northern end of Mejlgade.

 Mejlgade contains 9 buildings listed in the Danish registry of protected buildings and places and many architectural styles from different periods are represented throughout the street.
 The Jutland Art Academy (Danish: Det Jydske Kunstakademi) has been situated in the historicist building from 1803 in no. 32 since 1964.
 Mejlgade no. 6 was previously known as the mayors house.
-The first mayor to live there was Ulrik Christian von Schmidten, mayor from 1866–1885, and it was used by his successors until 1919 when electoral reform made the office an elected position.
+The first mayor to live there was Ulrik Christian von Schmidten, mayor from 1866 to 1885, and it was used by his successors until 1919 when electoral reform made the office an elected position.

 The stately Mejlborg building is situated on the site of the former city gate at the north end of the street.
 It was designed by Sophus Frederik Kühnel in 1896–98 for luxury condominiums with a commanding view of the Bay of Aarhus.
 In the 1899 fire Mejlborg burned down but was rebuilt the same year almost identically.